packit/packit.dev/posts/project-mycorrhiza/index.md

 and fungi to share nutrients, fats, and sugars between each other to grow.

 We are working on and will within the quarter consolidate existing research and begin to interview more teams to gather data on what developers are missing the most.
+My optimistic goal is to be done with research by December.

 ## Links